What Are the Symptoms of Cerebral Palsy?

 If the brain damage was caused by medical malpractice, the child’s parents may be able to file a medical malpractice lawsuit to recover compensation for the treatment and management of this permanent disability.

-The cerebral palsy lawyers of Janet, Jenner & Suggs work to aid families in gaining the compensation they need to adequately manage symptoms of CP.
+The cerebral palsy lawyers of Janet, Janet & Suggs work to aid families in gaining the compensation they need to adequately manage symptoms of CP.